BootleggersROM/manifest/README.md

-Bootleggers ROM | Broken 8.1 Sources
+Bootleggers ROM | 8.1 Sources
 ========

 To initialize your local repository, use this command: